N1OI/Bitfi/README.md

 2. Use LibreOffice Calc to process the data and save the result as an HTML file

-3. Convert newlines to spaces (using an online tool)
+3. Convert newlines to spaces ([Onlinetexttools](https://onlinetexttools.com/convert-newlines-to-spaces))

 4. Save the data as List.txt